14 Ways You Are Ruining Your Own Happiness

 So let the rulebook go and choose to be happy instead of right.

 7. You hold grudges

-– if you’re holding a grudge, you are sacrificing your own happiness for really no reason.
+– if you’re holding a grudge, you are sacrificing your own happiness for really no reason other than wanting to feel right.
 Holding a grudge against someone doesn’t affect THEM in any way, it only affects you and ruins YOUR life.
 Like I said right above, choose to be happy instead of right.
 You are only hurting yourself when you hold a grudge.

 8. You’re bored/You’re not growing & learning/You don’t have anything you’re working toward

 – one of my favorite definitions of happiness is the joy and excitement you feel when you are working toward your potential.
 When we just sit and live the same day over and over and over again, we create a boring, unfulfilled life, and that makes us unhappy.